-Breaking a lease with only a small (or nonexistent) penalty is difficult, but not impossible.
+Breaking a lease with only a small or nonexistent penalty is difficult, but not impossible.
 If you are a good negotiator—and you spend some time preparing your case and putting yourself in the shoes of your landlord—you may be able to pull it off.
-Read through these tactics and decide if one or more of them could work for you.

 If you’re dead-set on leaving your rental without forking over some cash, your best bet is to either find a subletter or transfer your lease.
 Why?
 Except in a handful of scenarios, landlords aren’t legally required to let you out of your lease early—which means they often charge hefty lease break fees in return.
 So make sure you’ve weighed your options for getting out of a lease early before moving forward with the lease breaking process.